elcruzo/obstacle-avoidance-robot/README.md

 # An Obstacle Avoiding Robot in Arduino

 Welcome to this repository containing the source code for an Obstacle Avoidance Robot I built with Arduino (A C++ Framework).
-However, due to the presence of hardware components, the complete kit is necessary to observe the robot in operation.
-This robot is designed to navigate its environment while identifying and circumventing obstacles in its path.
-It utilizes various sensors, such as ultrasonic, infrared, or LiDAR, to detect obstacles and then employs algorithms to determine the optimal path to avoid colliding with those obstacles.
-This enables the robot to move autonomously and safely in complex or cluttered environments without human intervention.
-Obstacle avoidance robots find applications in areas such as robotics research, autonomous vehicles, industrial automation, and even household robotics like vacuum cleaners and lawnmowers.
+This robot is designed to navigate its environment while identifying obstacles in its path.
+It utilizes an ultrasonic sensor to detect obstacles and then employs the code in this repository to determine the optimal path to avoid colliding with those obstacles.

+### Note: Due to the presence of hardware components, the complete Arduino UNO [kit](https://store.arduino.cc/products/arduino-starter-kit-multi-language) is necessary to see the robot in operation.

 ## Table of Contents